danielabar/meblog/src/markdown/rails-query-perf.md

 Now that use of `completed_at` is optimized, we can continue development of the admin dashboard query.
 Recall we also need to show driver and rider information, as well as the trip location.
 To do this, we'll use the ActiveRecord [joins](https://api.rubyonrails.org/classes/ActiveRecord/QueryMethods.html#method-i-joins) method.

 To get location information, the Trip model must be joined to `trip_request`, which must then be joined to `start_location` via a nested join.
 Getting rider and driver information is a little more complicated as we need to join the `users` table twice, once for Riders (which are joined on trip_request.rider_id), and another time for Drivers (which are joined on trips.driver_id).
+This requires the use of a string join rather than just specifying the model.
 The same `where` clause as before is used to filter on recent trips.

 By default, the result of `joins` will only select the columns from the model class on which its invoked, `Trip` in this case.
 But since the report needs to also show Driver, Rider, and Location information, this scope adds a `select` clause to get all fields from all tables: